 Data Replication from SAP

-With support for log-based CDC from many commonly-used transaction processing databases, including SAP HANA, HVR provides a strong alternative for data replication from SAP applications.
+With support for log-based CDC from many commonly-used transaction processing databases, including SAP HANA data replication, HVR provides a strong alternative.
 The technology integrates with the SAP dictionaries to retrieve up to date definitions for pool and cluster tables, including any custom Z-columns that may have been added to the tables.
 Cluster and pool tables are subsequently decoded downstream in the replication flow, away from the SAP applications, without relying on ABAP or BAPIs.

 In addition, HVR supports many modern cloud-based platforms commonly-used for data lakes, data warehouses and streaming data applications, including: